 Why are even sized portions so important and how do I get them?

 Another obvious tip, but even sized portions are imperative for even baking.
 If your cookies are all different sizes, they will all bake differently leaving some over baked and some under baked.
-I highly suggest investing in a portion scoop, I use this one, and I use it all the time!
+I highly suggest investing in a portion scoop, I use these, and I use them all the time!
 I personally just scoop and bake, I don’t usually even roll my cookie dough.
 A portion scoop will ensure all of your cookies are the same size, therefore ensuring they bake evenly.

 If you are making sugar cookies or shortbread cookies, any cookie that is rolled out instead of scooped.
 I recommend using a dedicated kitchen ruler to measuring the thickness of the dough, this ensures it is the same thickness throughout, which means even baking and foolproof cookies!